cruzerngz/defamed/defamed/README.md

 ## Features
 - Named and positional parameters in any order à la [Python](https://docs.python.org/3/tutorial/controlflow.html#more-on-defining-functions)
+- Define defaults as literals, constants or types implementing `Default`
 - Generated macros live in the same path as the associated item
 - Export macros for use in other crates
 - With the heavy lifting done at compile time